yujinakayama/rspec-composable_json_matchers/README.md

 ## Combinations with built-in matchers

-Since decoded JSON is always a hash or an array, you may want to use any of the following built-in matchers.
+Since decoded JSON is a hash or an array in most cases, you may want to use any of the following built-in matchers.

 Note that you can always use the `match` matcher (internally uses `#===`) instead of the `eq` matcher (internally uses `#==`), because there's no object that is parsed from JSON and behaves differently between `#==` and `#===`.

-Of course, any other custom matchers supporting a hash or an array can also be used.
+Of course, any other custom matchers can also be used.

 ### `matching`